Search for a tool

 What traces remain of Babylonian numbers?

 Clay tablets played a crucial role in understanding Babylonian numbers, as they were the medium on which the ancient Babylonians wrote their numerations.
-These tablets have survived through the centuries, providing a valuable source of information about the numerical and mathematical systems of the time.
+These tablets have survived through the centuries, providing a valuable source of information about the numerical and mathematical systems of this civilization.

 Source code